Flatroy/challenge_wolt_opening_hours_api/README.md

   from and if we guaranteed that the input data is correct):
 	* shift opened on new day before closing shift from previous day OR missed closing shift from previous day
 	* overlapping shifts (within the same day, for example)

+## Feedback from Wolt
+> The assignment solution was simple, minimalistic, and easy to follow which is good.
+However, there was some irrelevant stuff brought to the assignment (databases, Jinja2, environment variables, and HTML) when the assignment task itself was to build a simple API server.
+The code was mainly good: there weren't many major flaws.

+My comment: it's pretty weird feedback as the solution doesn't has any _databases, Jinja2, environment variables, and HTML_ (well, maybe chunk of HTML for GET request and redirect for "/" for better UX, but is that really bad?).